ashu19012002/AB-Store-Annual-Report-Data-Analysis-/README.md

-The analysis is conducted using Microsoft Excel, employing a range of advanced features including pivot tables, charts, data filters, and conditional formatting.
+The analysis is conducted using Microsoft Excel, employing a range of advanced features including pivot table, charts, data filters, and conditional formatting.